Thinklab-SJTU/LinSATNet/README.md

 ```

 We also have a "ground-truth target" for the output of ``linsat_layer``, which
-is an diagonal matrix in this example:
+is a diagonal matrix in this example:
 ```python
 x_gt = torch.tensor(
     [1, 0, 0,